ssmason/WP-CLI-search-posts-by-date/Readme.md

 A WP-CLI Command
-Create a custom WP-CLI command named like, `dmg-read-more search` This command will take optional date-range arguments like “date-before” and “date-after” If the dates are omitted, the command will default to the last 30 days.
+- This command will take optional date-range arguments like --start-date and --end-date
+- If the dates are omitted, the command will default to the last 30 days.
-The command will execute a WP_Query search for Posts within the date range looking for posts containing the aforementioned Gutenberg block.
-Performance is key, this WP-CLI command will be tested against a database that has tens of millions records in the wp_posts table.
+- The command will execute a WP_Query search for Posts within the date range looking for posts containing the a forementioned Gutenberg block names in the options --block-name
-The command will log to STDOUT all Post IDs for the matching results.
+- The command will log to STDOUT all Post IDs for the matching results.
-If no posts are found, or any other errors encountered, output a log message.
+- If no posts are found, or any other errors encountered, output a log message.

 == Installation ==